ingeniala/heybluekata/README.md

 ![Figure 6 - Tech - general](/Assets/drawio-tech-general-diagram.png "Figure 6 - Tech - General")

-It is possible to get more information about the technological aspects of the architecture in the sections bellow:
+It is possible to get more information about the technological aspects of the architecture in the sections below:

 * [Onboarding](/Architecture/Technology/onboarding.md)
 * [Users Domain](/Architecture/Technology/user-domain.md)